Elendeer/ESI/readme.md

 Write down your code in a file.

-Open a shell in diretory of ESI, run
+Open a shell in directory of ESI, run

 ```shell
 ./ESI [absolute path of your code file] | [relative path of your code file]